keskim1111/network-analysis/README.md

 After every run, an output folder is created in ``results\\full-flow`` with:

-- log file of run
+- log file of run with all level log prints
 - a csv summarizing run information and evaluations scores (modularity, jaccard, concordance , accuracy, time and more):
 ![img.png](utils/img/img_csv.png)